pszik/triangle-abstract-machine/README.md

   -h,--help         print this help message
 ```

+The `trace` option accepts one of three levels of detail:

+- `-t 1` will print the mnemonic of each instruction as it is executed
+- `-t 2` will print the mnemonic and also the values of SB, LB, ST, and CP after each instruction
+- `-t 3` will print mnemonics, register values, and the full contents of the stack and
+  allocated heap blocks

 ## Expected behaviour

 TAM data memory uses 16-bit words and all operations will overflow or underflow